I recently discussed the 3 Big Whys to consider in your job search and hiring strategies for you and your business.

 - The ‘Black Hole’

-We would open each letter from every applicant, and then type a letter of reply to everyone.
+We would open each letter from every applicant and then type a letter of reply to everyone.
 Our human eyes would review every CV that applied.
-Then physically file the CV into many filing cabinets.
-I am talking multiple cabinets of filing cabinets.
-No internet then.
-No admin support either.
+Then, physically file the CV into many filing cabinets.
+I am talking about multiple cabinets of filing cabinets.
+There was no internet then, and no admin support either.

-How to make sure you are noticed on the ATS/CRM including LinkedIn and organisations data bases?
+How to make sure you are noticed on the ATS/CRM including LinkedIn and organisation databases?

 *ATS (Applicant Tracking Systems), CRM (Customer Relationship Management Systems) – online database detail management systems.

-How then do you actually know that a real person has looked at your CV?
+How, then, do you know a real person has looked at your CV?

-Until the recruiter or company may call or email you about the role you applied to, or another that you came up in their specific search for a specific that they are recruiting for in the future.
+Until the recruiter or company calls or emails you about the role you applied to or until you come up in a specific search for another role that they are recruiting for in the future.

-When you apply to a role you may not be seen by human eyes, and you go into the ‘big database in the sky’.
+When you apply for a role, you may not be seen by human eyes, and you go into the ‘big database in the sky’.
 What we call here at mexec the ‘black hole’.

-Ask yourself these initial questions before you apply to a role:
+Ask yourself these initial questions before you apply for a role:

-Did you ask yourself if this the right role for you.
-What I mean is, did you really review it properly or just pressed the apply button just in case it MAY be something of interest?
+Did you ask yourself if this is the right role for you?
+What I mean is, did you really review it properly or just press the apply button just in case it MAY be something of interest?

-FACT: I would say that at least 40% of candidates applying to my roles here at mexec do not align to the roles we advertise.
+FACT: At least 40% of candidates applying to my roles here at mexec do not align with the roles we advertise.

-If you are applying to a role without enough of the experience demonstrated in the key selection criteria for that role, then you are most likely wasting your time and also waiting on a reply for a role that you really never had any true alignment with.
+Suppose you are applying to a role without enough of the experience demonstrated in the key selection criteria for that role.
+In that case, you are most likely wasting your time and also waiting on a reply for a role that you never had any true alignment with.

-Also for hiring managers out there: If you are writing a position description for a role that you wish to advertise – did you also include enough of the key selection criteria for the role to ensure candidates know enough to know the role and align?
+Also, for hiring managers: If you are writing a position description for a role that you wish to advertise – did you also include enough of the key selection criteria to ensure candidates know enough to know the role and align?

-It can be that the employer is not articulating enough but also you as a candidate are not reviewing the PD well enough.
+It can be that the employer is not articulating enough but also that you, as a candidate, are not reviewing the PD well enough.

 Did you have keywords in your CV that align with the role?

-As a Recruiter, when I am searching in my CRM for candidates for a specific role, I would initially screen on keywords that align with the role I am trying to recruit.
-I can have anywhere from 2 -200+ candidates that I then find in the CRM that maybe align with any given role, when we do any given search for a client’s position.
+As a Recruiter, when I search in my CRM for candidates for a specific role, I would initially screen on keywords that align with the role I am trying to recruit.
+I can have anywhere from 2 -200+ candidates that I find in the CRM that may align with any given role when we search for a client’s position.

-Keywords can include skills such as Molecular Biology or company’s names e.g. Pfizer, NOT soft skills such as ‘team player’.
+Keywords can include skills such as Molecular Biology or company names, e.g. Pfizer, NOT soft skills such as ‘team player’.